bouwe77/bouwe77.github.io/content/pages/curious-kids-coders.md

 - How can we introduce programming to people who don't know they might like it and could be talented?
 There is a parallel with music, there are so many musical people, but some did not have the opportunity or whatever to start with it...

-- What is in it for us professionals, to enthuse and teach other people to do programming?
+- What is in it for us, professionals, to enthuse and teach other people to do programming?

-- How will AI change (their) coding career?
+- How will AI change their coding career?